 CSAs are a perfect choice for those who want to enjoy local, fresh fruits and vegetables and who also wish to help the environment because this type of farm-to-buyer plan doesn't require shipping produce long distances.

 If you are interested in researching the CSAs near you, here is a list of some of the Long Island farms that offer programs.
-Make sure to call or visit their websites to find out how much each costs, what’s included, and if they offer delivery, or you have to pick it up at a local drop-off point.
+Make sure to call or visit their websites to find out how much each cost, what’s included, and if they offer delivery or you have to pick it up at a local drop-off point.

 Nassau County CSAs